 Transgender Day of Remembrance (TDOR) falls on November 20th, right after Transgender Awareness Week, serving as a moment to collect our energy and honor the loved ones we have lost.

-According to GLAAD and Remember Our Dead (TW: anti-trans violence), TDOR started in San Francisco in 1999, when trans advocate Gwendolyn Ann Smith held a vigil honoring the memory of Rita Hester, a trans woman who was killed in her home two days before her 35th birthday.
-Ever since, TDOR has been held on November 20th.
+According to GLAAD and Remember Our Dead, TDOR started in San Francisco in 1999, when trans advocate Gwendolyn Ann Smith held a vigil honoring the memory of Rita Hester, a trans woman who was killed in her home two days before her 35th birthday.
+Ever since, TDOR has taken place on November 20th.
 Attendees honor Rita and her unsolved case, as well as our transgender and TGNC siblings who are no longer with us.

-In 2021, Team TransLash collaborated with artist Wriply Bennet to document everyone we’ve lost this year.
-You can view all of the commemorations we’ve created so far in TransLash Zine Vol. 4: ‘Migration Stories’, and purchase a print edition here.
+In 2021, Team TransLash collaborated with artist Wriply Bennet to document everyone we lost that year.
+You can view all of the commemorations in TransLash Zine Vol. 4: ‘Migration Stories’, and purchase a print edition here.

 ICYMI: Wriply is featured on TransLash Podcast with Imara Jones: listen to ‘Stopping & Healing From Violence‘ after exploring this guide.

-Below you can find a roundup of our trans-affirming guides, as well as other TDOR resources for both TGNC people and allies.
-We hope you have a meaningful Transgender Day of Remembrance, in whatever shape that takes for you.
+Explore this roundup of our trans-affirming guides, as well as other TDORR resources for TGNC people and allies.
+We hope you have a meaningful Transgender Day of Remembrance and Resilience, in whatever shape that takes for you.

-- #AntiTransHateMachine: with over 100 anti-trans bills across the country, Team TransLash’s four-episode podcast series investigates and uncovers the forces and organizations responsible for the bills meant to ban trans youth from access to life-saving and equal healthcare.
+- 🕯️#AntiTransHateMachine: with over 300 anti-trans bills across the country, Team TransLash’s podcast series investigates and uncovers the forces and organizations responsible for the bills meant to ban trans youth from access to life-saving and equal healthcare.
 We expose a highly-organized political apparatus by centering the voices and stories of trans people, as well as their families, who are victimized by this hostile movement.

 TransLash’s Trans-Affirming Guides